olezhokmer/crypto-binance-app/README.md

 Provide the source code for the Node.js application, including the test suite.
 Include a README file with instructions on how to set up and run the application and the test suite.
 Developer Center

+How to set it up and make it running on your local:

+1) Install dependencies by executing this command: npm i
+2) Run the express server by running this command: npm run dev

+How to use it:

+1) As this is a rest api, you can access server APIs using postman tool or any others

+API to analyze trading data and provide a singnal + trades is http://localhost:3000/api/marketing-data/signal-and-trades/BTCUSDT

+Send a GET request to http://localhost:3000/api/marketing-data/signal-and-trades/BTCUSDT

+BTCUSDT is a symbol you are retrieving a marketing data for, it can be replaces with ETHUSDT or anything else

+You will receive such response:

+{
+    "strategyInfo": {
+        "signal": "BUY",
+        "price": 92717.94
+    },
+    "trades": [...]
+}

+How to run unit tests:

+Execute the command below

+npm run test